Creos Luxembourg: Smart grids and energy management

 In accordance with the law of 7 August 2012, which transposes the European Energy Efficiency Directive into Luxembourg legislation, all the gas and electricity meters across the country have been replaced, regardless of the network operator.
 Creos has installed throughout the Grand-Duchy of Luxembourg 300,000 smart meters that record detailed information on the consumption and production of energy.
 The electricity and gas meters — known as Smarty — contribute to the development of truly intelligent networks, or smart gridsg^{,}^{,}^{,}^{,}.

 Creos contributed to the national e-mobility objective by installing the public charging stations known as Chargy throughout the country.
 This network was complemented by the SuperChargy network of ultra-fast direct current (DC) charging stations.[33]
 In 2025, the Minister of the Economy, SMEs, Energy and Tourism, Lex Delles (DP), signed the decree officially granting a seven-year concession for the operation of both the Chargy and SuperChargy networks to a private consortium, charge@lux.

 Creos is actively participating the Third Industrial Revolution of the country.
 This convergence of IT, renewable energy and means of transport will have an impact on how the power grids are managed.
 To anticipate this evolution, Creos is involved in several large-scale national projects.

 The Leneda platform (Luxembourg Energy Data Platform), launched in 2025, centralises data on electricity and gas consumption and production, making them accessible to the various market players and simplifying communication between them.

 KOPR, developed by DataThings — a spin-off of the University of Luxembourg — is a digital twin of the Creos networks.
 It enables real-time analysis of network use and load, thereby optimising operational efficiency and resilience.

-The FlexBeAn project, carried out jointly with theLuxembourg Institute of Science and Technology (LIST) and the Interdisciplinary Centre for Security, Reliability and Trust (SnT) of theUniversity of Luxembourg, focuses on studying energy flexibility and user behaviour in response to new energy uses.
+The FlexBeAn project, carried out jointly with the Luxembourg Institute of Science and Technology (LIST) and the Interdisciplinary Centre for Security, Reliability and Trust (SnT) of the University of Luxembourg, focuses on studying energy flexibility and user behaviour in response to new energy uses.

 In parallel, Creos took a decisive step into the hydrogen era by creating the subsidiary Creos Luxembourg Hydrogen S.A. in 2024.
 This wholly owned company focuses on planning hydrogen pipelines in Luxembourg and internationally, in order to meet new European and national regulatory requirements and to support, among other initiatives, the HY4Link project.
 The HY4Link project, in which Creos Luxembourg participates, aims to establish a cross-border hydrogen transport network within the “Greater Region” (Belgium, Luxembourg, France, Germany), connecting industries to hydrogen import hubs (Antwerp, Zeebrugge, Rotterdam, Dunkirk) and integrating into the European hydrogen backbone.